 the fact that no one was listening anyway, he would have sounded like He was

-begging for His life, and Jesus was not about to grovel to anybody.
+begging for His life, and Jesus was not about to grovel to them.
 The Pharisees delivered Jesus to Pilate because He was in the process

 was born to give His life a ransom for many.
 Jesus was never put in a position that He could not